 Lt.
 Governor Brian Calley

-The youngest lieutenant governor in the country, Brian Calley is a forward-looking leader intent on building the best Michigan for everybody.
+Lt.
+Governor Brian Calley is a forward-looking leader intent on building the best Michigan for everybody.

 First elected as lieutenant governor in 2010, Calley has worked in partnership with Gov. Rick Snyder to play an integral role in Michigan’s comeback, combining skills acquired from an accomplished private sector career in the financial services industry with a heart for public service.
 A pragmatic and inclusive solutionist with a long-range vision, Calley approaches every issue with a focus on addressing the needs of current and future generations through positive advancements in public policy.